szafranskifilip/szafranskifilip/README.md

 ### Hi there 👋

 I'm a Data Scientist specilizing in **Natural Language Processing, Machine Learning and Deep Learning**.
-Currently living and working in New York.
+Currently living and working in New York, but I'm willing to relocate or accept a remote position.

 Check out my last project -[Bitcoin sentiment analysis and its impact on the price change](https://github.com/szafranskifilip/bitcoin_sentiment_analysis).